-The short story: From a young age I’ve loved two things: building and writing.
+From a young age, I’ve loved two things: building and writing.
 I pursued a career in architecture but after five years of school and another five years of practice, I unexpectedly found myself writing more than building.
 Now I write about buildings.
-And occasionally art.
-Also, design.
-And sometimes, rarely, history and pop-culture.
+And design.
+Also, art, history, and pop culture.

-If you’re looking for a writer with a penchant for Piranesi and pop-culture, please do get in touch.
+If you’re looking for an architectural writer with disciplinary expertise, a penchant for pop culture, and a devotion to the Oxford comma, please get in touch.
 You can find me wandering through Brooklyn or Philadelphia, dreaming of Gotham City and missing New Orleans.
-Or just email me at email@example.com

 But it might just be easier to email me: email@example.com.